szaghi/FUNDAL/README.md

-The memory handling (allocate, copy, free) is seamless exploiting a *unified* API for both OpenACC and OpenMP paradigms, e.g. `call dev_memcpy_from_device(fptr_dst=b_hos, fptr_src=a_dev)` is the unified API for memory copy from device to host for both OpenACC and OpenMP without the necessity to write different code for the 2 backend and/or wraps snippets with conditional preprocessing macros.
+The memory handling (allocate, copy, free) is seamless exploiting a *unified* API for both OpenACC and OpenMP paradigms, e.g. `call dev_memcpy_from_device(fptr_dst=b_hos, fptr_src=a_dev)` is the unified API for memory copy from device to host for both OpenACC and OpenMP without the necessity to write different code for different backends and/or wraps snippets with conditional preprocessing macros.

 Additionaly, note that OpenACC pragmas are ignored when compiled with OpenMP without OpenACC flags (and viceversa) thus